Forestbrook/Forestbrook.github.io/docs/azure/appservice.md

 ### Add a Storage Repository

 If you created a (Blob) Storage Account above, you can implement a Storage Repository.

-Example:
+1. Example repository:
    ```cs
    public class BlobStorageRepository
    {